 Diane Sawyer is the anchor of ABC’s flagship broadcast “World News.”
 She is also the network’s principal anchor for breaking news, election coverage and special events.
 One of the most respected journalists in the world, she has traveled the globe delivering in-depth and breaking news reports, and has conducted interviews with almost every major newsmaker of our time.
 Her primetime documentaries have won critical acclaim for shedding light on difficult and previously under-reported topics, including her in-depth reporting on the U.S. foster care system and realities of poverty in America.

-Throughout 2011 Sawyer sat down for exclusive interviews with some of the year's biggest newsmakers, including: Commander Mark Kelly in the wake of the tragic shooting of his wife, Rep. Gabrielle Giffords, in Tucson, AZ; Donald Rumsfeld in his first interview since leaving the Bush Administration; the first interview with Jaycee Dugard; and Rep. Gabrielle Giffords, who shared her remarkable story of recovery for the first time since the tragic shooting in Tucson.
-In addition Sawyer brought viewers audio recordings of the never-before-heard interviews with former first lady Jacqueline Kennedy recorded in the months after her husband's assassination, and spoke exclusively with Caroline Kennedy.
-In June she conducted the first joint interview with outgoing Secretary of Defense Robert Gates and General David Petraeus in Afghanistan, and conducted the first interview with Secretary of State Hillary Clinton after the U.S. took military action in Libya.
+In 2011, Sawyer sat down for exclusive interviews with some of the year’s biggest newsmakers, including Commander Mark Kelly in the wake of the tragic shooting of his wife, Rep. Gabrielle Giffords, in Tucson, AZ, Donald Rumsfeld in his first interview since leaving the Bush Administration, the first interview with Jaycee Dugard, and Rep. Gabrielle Giffords, who shared her remarkable story of recovery for the first time since the tragic shooting in Tucson.
+In addition, Sawyer brought viewers audio recordings of the never-before-heard interviews with former First Lady Jacqueline Kennedy recorded in the months after her husband’s assassination and spoke exclusively with Caroline Kennedy.
+In June, she conducted the first joint interview with outgoing Secretary of Defense Robert Gates and General David Petraeus in Afghanistan, and conducted the first interview with Secretary of State Hillary Clinton after the U.S. took military action in Libya.

-During the historic 2008 presidential election, Sawyer co-anchored ABC News' coverage of the political conventions, Election Night and the Inauguration.
-Over the course of the campaign, she conducted wide-ranging interviews with the candidates, and also reported "Portrait of a President," two hour-long specials that revealed new insight into Barack Obama, John McCain and their families.
-In June 2009, along with Charles Gibson, Sawyer moderated "Questions for the President: Prescription for America," a conversation with President Obama about healthcare reform at the White House.
+During the historic presidential election in 2008, Sawyer co-anchored ABC News’ coverage of the political conventions, Election Night and the Inauguration.
+Over the course of the campaign, she conducted wide-ranging interviews with the candidates and also reported “Portrait of a President,” two hour-long specials that revealed new insight into Barack Obama, John McCain and their families.
+In June 2009, along with Charles Gibson, Sawyer moderated “Questions for the President: Prescription for America,” a conversation with President Obama about healthcare reform at the White House.

 In October 2006, Sawyer traveled to North Korea and brought viewers an unprecedented look inside that secretive country.
 The first American journalist to ever report live from North Korea, she also anchored “North Korea: Inside the Shadows,” an hour-long primetime special that included interviews with key government and military officials and new information on what life is like for North Koreans.
 In February of 2007, she traveled to Syria and Iran, where she conducted exclusive interviews with Syrian President Bashar al-Assad and Iranian President Mahmoud Ahmadinejad.
 In April 2008, she anchored “Good Morning America” from Afghanistan and Saudi Arabia.